x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Windows 10 and 11
 * install Windows IIS, it is needed to get cmstp.
-* folder cmstp been added with the files, but it's not incorpotated as of now to copy the files to mock dir. (wil come later on)
+* Added check for cmstp files, if not there copy from /cmstp/files/ to mockfolder.(no need to install IIS, as we copy the needed files to mockfolder from the repo.)

 # Setup
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`